 However, the failure limits for OBD one are far more forgiving, since a circuit or component must fail completely before the check engine light is illuminated or a diagnostic trouble code is stored.
 Some would call these the good old days.

-In contrast obd2 use a series of high speed monitors or diagnostic tests that conduct performance evaluations on mostly emission components.
+In contrast obd2 uses a series of high speed monitors or diagnostic tests that conduct performance evaluations on mostly emission related computer sensors and components.
 If a monitored circuit fails to meet minimum standards the malfunction indicator lamp is turned on even though the circuit may still be operating.

 The power train control module will illuminate the check engine light to notify the driver and store a diagnostic trouble code to aid in the mechanics diagnosis.